-Historians face something known as the Socratic Problem, namely, the difficulties inherent in constructing a historical portrait of Socrates when the source materials penned by later writers present contradictory information and are likely fictionalized to some extent (4).
-For example, in Plato’s Dialogues, in which Socrates is presented as a “larger than life figure,” it can be challenging to determine what information and ideas presented are legitimately Socrates’ own ones as opposed to Plato’s (5).
-Professor of philosophy Debra Nails explains that,
+Historians have encountered the so-called “Socratic Problem”.
+These are difficulties facing efforts to produce a reliable portrait of Socrates given that the source materials authored by later writers present often contradictory and fictionalized data.
+Plato’s Dialogues present Socrates as a larger than life figure and it can be challenging to determine what information and ideas presented are legitimately Socrates’ own rather than Plato’s.
+Professor Debra Nails explains that,

-“The Socratic problem is a rat’s nest of complexities arising from the fact that various people wrote about Socrates whose accounts differ in crucial respects, leaving us to wonder which, if any, are accurate representations of the historical Socrates” (6).
+“The Socratic problem is a rat’s nest of complexities arising from the fact that various people wrote about Socrates whose accounts differ in crucial respects, leaving us to wonder which, if any, are accurate representations of the historical Socrates” (1).